 - customer contact centre: 0345 2000 102

-- in person at Killingworth, North Shields, Wallsend, Whitley Bay
+- in person using debit or credit card at Killingworth, North Shields, Wallsend, Whitley Bay

 - by plastic payment card at a Post Office or PayPoint outlet

 Each year we will send out a quarterly rent statement advising you on the position of your rent account